Everything but the Girl: Worldwide acclaim

-In 1999, the duo followed it up with their ninth and final studio album, Temperamental.
-It charted at number 16 on the UK Albums Chart.
+In 1999, the duo followed it up with their ninth studio album, Temperamental.
+It charted at No. 16 on the UK Albums Chart.

 The duo performed their final show at the Montreux Jazz Festival in 2000.

 Extended hiatus

 Between 2000 and 2022, there were no new recordings from Everything but the Girl.
-In 2002, 2004 and 2005, the duo curated compilations of their material.
+In 2002, 2004, and 2005, the duo curated compilations of their material.
 The 2004 compilation, Like the Deserts Miss the Rain, was a DVD release that included footage of a 1999 performance at the Forum venue in London, UK, for which John McKenzie and long-time collaborator Martin Ditcham performed alongside the pair as session musicians.

 From 1999, Watt concentrated on DJ and production/remix work, finding success as one half of Lazy Dog, with partner Jay Hannan, and collaborating with Beth Orton on her 1999 album Central Reservation and her 2002 album Daybreaker.
 Watt then proceeded with a new angle on his solo career that included launching the Buzzin' Fly record label in 2003, and becoming the part-owner-founder of the Neighbourhood and Cherry Jam nightclubs from 2002–2005.
 Watt released a string of club-oriented productions including the Bright Star EP, with producer Stimming and British singer Julia Biel, on Buzzin' Fly in 2010.

 In 2005, Thorn co-wrote and recorded vocals for the song "Damage", a collaboration with German band Tiefschwarz that appeared on their Eat Books album.
 Thorn's second solo album, Out of the Woods, was then released in 2007, followed by her third solo album, Love and Its Opposite, in 2010.
 In October 2011, Thorn released a cover version of The xx's "Night Time", on which Watt played guitar and sang backing vocals.
 This was their first recording together in over a decade, although it was not an Everything but the Girl release.

 In an April 2011 interview, Thorn was asked whether she would ever work again with Watt as Everything but the Girl.
 Thorn responded, "Yes, we do keep saying we are nearly ready to maybe do some work together again.
 There are certain obstacles, some practical, some psychological, that we would need to overcome.
 But it may well happen."
 A collection of Christmas songs, Tinsel and Lights, for which Thorn recorded cover versions of Christmas songs with two new original songs, was released in October 2012 on Buzzin' Fly's sister record label Strange Feeling.
 Watt and the couple's children provided backing vocals on the original song "Joy".